HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 You are in competition with your rival.
 You might want the same woman, the most kills, or something weirder.
 - Charge this Bond when you witness your rival succeed on a Save.

-## Sibling
-Your first adventures were together in youth.
-Now you're party members.
-- Charge this Bond when you provide aid to your sibling in a Save.

 ## Unrequited Love
 He's just not that into you. use this Bond to represent how you feel about a would-be suitor or ex-lover.
-- Charge this Bond when you do something kind for your love and they rebuff you or turn you down.
+- The Desperate charges this Bond when they do something kind for your Love.
+- The Love charges this Bond when they turn down or rebuff acts of love from the Desperate.

 ## Guard/Ward
 You have a party member that you look out for.
 It's important they survive.